Military to Civilian Resume Translator

 Once you have read the post and considered how to write an achievement or accomplishment, try the approach below.

 3-Step Approach to Start Translating Achievements:

-- Review performance evaluations; go through your last 10 performance evaluations and include your most valuable achievements that are directly related to the civilian role you’re seeking
+- Review your military performance evaluations; go through your last 10 performance evaluations and include your most valuable achievements that are directly related to the civilian role you’re seeking

 - Compile your list of achievements